ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 a trusted entity.
 In this model, the Attester and Issuer share an attestation and issuance context for the Client, which is separate from the Origin's redemption context.

-For certain types of issuance protocols, this model achieves Client and Origin unlinkability.
+For certain types of issuance protocols, this model achieves Origin-Client, Issuer-Client, and Attester-Origin unlinkability.
 However, issuance protocols that require the Issuer to learn information about the Origin, such as that which is described in
-{{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could lead to Origin unlinkability violations through the Origin name.
+{{?RATE-LIMITED=I-D.privacypass-rate-limit-tokens}}, are not appropriate since they could lead to Attester-Origin unlinkability violations through the Origin name.

 ## Joint Origin and Issuer {#deploy-joint-origin}